formester/formester-site/content/blog/10-best-surveymonkey-alternatives-in-2023.md

 * **Intuitive Interface:** Google Forms' simple interface makes creating surveys a breeze, even for beginners.
 * **Integration with Google Workspace:** Effortlessly collect and analyse data by connecting with other Google apps like Sheets and Drive.
 * **Real-time Responses:** Receive responses in real-time, enabling quick analysis and decision-making.
-* **Customization:** Personalize forms with themes and images to align with your brand.
+* **Customisation:** Personalise forms with themes and images to align with your brand.

 **Pricing:** Google Forms is part of Google Workspace, which offers various plans: